frostbits-security/ccat/README.md

 # CCAT
 Cisco Config Anaysis Tool

 This tool is designed to analyze the configuration files of Cisco devices.
-In this release only switches are supported.
 The list of checks is based on the Cisco Guide to Harden Cisco IOS Devices.
-A full list of checks is available [here](https://github.com/cisco-config-analysis-tool/ccat/wiki/List-of-the-checks).

 ## Usage

 `ccat config_directory -vl vlmap.txt -o result_html_files_directory --storm_level 40.0 --max_number_mac 100  --disabled-interfaces --no-console-display`